-- Support for a statewide Local Drink Tax or a shift to a Sales Tax on the consumer, rather than a tax on the licensee. - Support for a Local Option Hotel Use Tax and elimination of the tax exemption that occurs after 30 days of a continuous hotel stay. - Support for a regional tax, such as a 1% Local Option County Sales Tax collected on a county-wide basis and redistributed to counties and their municipalities. - Support for legislation that curbs circumvention of the Realty Transfer Tax, particularly on commercial properties. - Support for legislation permitting municipalities to levy special purpose taxes for specific services, such as police and fire. - Support for repeal of the prohibition to levy or increase the rate of the Business Privilege/Mercantile Tax. - Support for a funding mechanism on a regional basis for service and infrastructure needs in urban areas. - Support for exploration of solutions to the Philadelphia Non-resident Wage Tax disparity.
+- Support for a statewide Local Drink Tax or a shift to a Sales Tax on the consumer, rather than a tax on the licensee. - Support for a Local Option Hotel Use Tax and elimination of the tax exemption that occurs after 30 days of a continuous hotel stay. - Support for a regional tax, such as a 1% Local Option County Sales Tax, collected on a county-wide basis and redistributed to counties and their municipalities. - Support for legislation that curbs circumvention of the Realty Transfer Tax, particularly on commercial properties. - Support for legislation permitting municipalities to levy special purpose taxes for specific services, such as police and fire. - Support for repeal of the prohibition to levy or increase the rate of the Business Privilege/Mercantile Tax. - Support for a funding mechanism on a regional basis for service and infrastructure needs in urban areas. - Support for exploration of solutions to the Philadelphia Non-resident Wage Tax disparity.
 Solutions must eliminate any negative fiscal impact on Philadelphia while providing tax revenue to workers' home jurisdictions.
 The League also supports removal of the Philadelphia Super Credit, as it will not harm Philadelphia and will benefit workers' home jurisdictions. - Opposition to the use of referendum procedures to adjust local tax structures. - Opposition to legislatively imposed spending limitations on municipalities as they have no relationship to the demand for or level of public services required or mandated by federal and state laws.

-- Opposition to state pre-emption of current local taxing authority. - Opposition to mandated consolidated collection of the Business Privilege Tax (BPT) under Act 32 of 2008, which requires countywide collection of the Earned Income Tax.
-The BPT is a locally nuanced tax that requires specific collection procedures better left to the local level. - Opposition to any mandated elimination of current taxing authority that does not provide an alternative and equal revenue source.
+- Opposition to state preemption of current local taxing authority. - Opposition to mandated consolidated collection of the Business Privilege Tax (BPT) under Act 32 of 2008, which requires countywide collection of the Earned Income Tax.
+The BPT is a locally nuanced tax that requires specific collection procedures better left to the local level.